Corporate Governance

 Outline of the Results of Analysis/Evaluation

 Based on the evaluation, the Company’s Board of Directors concluded that its effectiveness is sufficiently ensured.
-It determined that the processes for officer nomination and compensation are properly structured, management strategy and business portfolio management are effectively guided, and the scheduling and agenda-setting of board meetings are conducted properly, sufficient quality and depth of discussion on important agenda items, and enabling prompt decision-making.
-On the other hand, the Board acknowledged the need to implement measures to enhance the governance of our overseas subsidiaries.
+It determined that the processes for officer nomination and compensation are properly structured, management strategy is effectively guided, and the scheduling and agenda-setting and advanced preparations of board meetings are conducted properly, and preparations are made in advance, sufficient quality and depth of discussion on important agenda items, and enabling prompt decision-making.
+On the other hand, the Board acknowledged the need to strengthen the follow-up system after the meeting and to further promote business portfolio management.

 Future Initiatives